Operation Atlanta: Battle of Ap Hung Nghia

 As the air strike took place, Keltner was directing the commander of his lead ACAV to take that part of the convoy that had escaped the ambush on to the base camp.
 He himself turned his vehicle along with C10 back toward the burning trucks.
 Coming first upon C13, burning on the road, Keltner directed C10 to remain with the wounded crewmen who had taken cover in the high grass on the north side of the road until a helicopter could arrive, then C10 would rejoin Keltner.
 Alone, Keltner's ACAV pressed on at top speed toward the burning trucks, in the process radioing for a medical evacuation helicopter for the wounded.
 A helicopter from the Blackhorse base camp, already overhead and monitoring Keltner's frequency, responded immediately.
 As Keltner's ACAV sped along the highway, 10 VC suddenly darted across its path.
 Both the VC and the gunners in the ACAV opened fire.
-5 of the VC fell; the others made it into the scrub jungle south of the road.
+Five of the VC fell; the others made it into the scrub jungle south of the road.
 Keltner's left machine gunner, hit in the head, died instantly.
 During this brief engagement a 57mm recoilless rifle fired five rounds at Keltner's vehicle.
 Despite the speed of C16, 35-45 mph, the last round hit its left side.
-Although the antitank round failed to stop the ACAV ACAV, Keltner and his right machine gunner were wounded by fragments and the intercom and radios were knocked out, leaving Keltner only a portable radio lashed to the outside of the commander's hatch.
+Although the antitank round failed to stop the ACAV, Keltner and his right machine gunner were wounded by fragments and the intercom and radios were knocked out, leaving Keltner only a portable radio lashed to the outside of the commander's hatch.
 Intended for maintaining contact with the FAC, this radio provided the only remaining link between Keltner and his platoon.